 - Notifying the landlord when looking to vacate their rental property

 - Notifying the landlord when looking to be away from the residence for an extended period of time

 - Letting the tenant know of any maintenance issues that arise

-- Repairing any damage that results from their negligent use of the property
+- Repairing any damage that results from their negligent use of the Oklahoma property

 1. Security Deposit Rules

 Oklahoma has basic rules for both tenants and landlords in regard to a security deposit.
 One such rule is how landlords should store their tenant's security deposit.
-Immediately after a landlord receives it, they must store it in an escrow account.
+Immediately after a landlord receives it, they must store the security deposit in an escrow account.
 This account must not only be federally insured, but must also be in a financial institution located within the state.

 Another rule pertains to the return of the tenant's security deposit.
 After a tenant moves out, a landlord must return the security deposits within 30 days.

 2. Landlord Entry

 Every tenant in the United States has a right to privacy.
 Barging in uninvited can be a recipe for legal issues, especially if done multiple times.